CS5008Fall2025/midterm-report-AliyaSalmanova1/Report.md

 ### Language 2: Java

-For the dynamic programming solution, I was concerned about whether the array would be passed as a copy when used as an argument in the helper function.
+For the dynamic programming solution, at first I did have a helper function just as I did in C. I was concerned about whether the array would be passed as a copy when used as an argument in the helper function.
 However, since arrays are stored in the heap in Java, what gets copied is the pointer.
 So, the array can be mutated in place.
+I later refactored as I could just have the array be a property of the FibonacciDP object.

 Java is an object-oriented programming language, so I had to think in terms of classes and create objects.
 To make it possible to create an array of the different Fibonacci objects, I had to implement a FibonacciApproach interface and have the Fibonacci objects all implement that interface, so that I could later loop through the array of objects and call the fibonacci() method on all of them.
 This had me think in a different way than I do in C coding.

 However, the implementation of the algorithm itself is nearly identical in both languages.
-In the dynamic programming one however, I did not need a helper method in java.
+As I've mentioned, in the dynamic programming solution in Java, however, I did not end up needing a helper method.
 I implemented the helper method in c so that the fibonacciRecursiveDynamic() method would remain with 2 arguments like the other two approaches, and the helper method could take in the array as an extra argument.
 This was not necessary in Java as I saved the array of n size as a property of the object.